 - A. The SIB responsibility under this MOA begins when the LEA submits a Criminal Answer Required (CAR) request, as appropriate according to CJIS procedure, to SIB of the state in which the individual is being booked.
 SIB will then electronically send the fingerprints to the FBI CJIS Division.
 Receipt of the CAR will initiate a search of both IAFIS and US-VISIT IDENT.
 However, National Fingerprint File (NFF) states send fingerprints to the FBI CJIS Division only at the time of the initial arrest.
 Second or subsequent criminal bookings in the NFF states result in a Criminal Print Ident (CPI) file maintenance message to the FBI CJIS Division.
 In the case of a subsequent arrest for a National Fingerprint File (NFF) state, SIB will forward a CPI file maintenance message instead of a CAR to FBI CJIS Division.
-There is no change in IAFIS processing. - B. If there is a match in IDENT, and the SIB has the technical capabilities to receive the response message, CJIS transmits the search results in a joint IDENT Data Response (IDR) and Immigration Alien Response (IAR) to the SIB.
-The SIB will in turn relay that response to the local LEA.
-If the SIB does not have the technical capability to receive or relay the response message, CJIS, at the request of the SIB, will not send the SIB a match message.
-A "no match IDR" will be generated when a match is not found in IDENT and routed in the same manner as an IDR and IAR.
+There is no change in IAFIS processing. - B. If there is a match in IDENT, CJIS transmits the search results in a joint IDENT Data Response (IDR) and Immigration Alien Response (IAR) to the SIB.
+The SIB will in turn relay that response to the local LEA unless the SIB does not have the technical capability to do so.
+A "no match IDR" will be generated when a match is not found in IDENT.